dusrdev/ArrowDb/README.md

 }
 ```

+* Using `TryGetValue` with an incorrect `JsonTypeInfo<T>` (wrong type) will cause a `JsonException` to be thrown.
+If your call site cannot guarantee a type, be sure to handle the possibility of an exception.

 Up until now, the data was stored in-memory, to finalize and persist the changes, we need to call:

 ```csharp